 Whom God hath set forth to be a propitiation through faith in his blood, to declare his righteousness for the remission of sins that are past, through the forbearance of God;

 There exists confusion within Christendom today pertaining to salvation made clear.
-There is a difference between salvation, there being only one way, and gospels, of which there are many found in Scripture.
-It is quite obvious, while giving a plain and literal reading of the Scriptures, that there is more than one gospel within Scripture.
+There is a difference between salvation, there being only one way, and gospels, of which there are many found within Scripture.
+It is quite obvious, while giving a plain and literal reading of the Scriptures, that there is more than one gospel within the Bible.
 There is only one way of salvation, but there are many gospel messages provided within the Bible throughout the corridors of time.

 A gospel message is not the same as what salvation is or how it works.
 The gospel, whichever one applies at that time in God’s progressively revealed history, is the message from God.
 The work of salvation is not the same as the preaching of the gospel of salvation.
 Everyone at all times who is saved comes to that salvation through the merits of Christ’s finished work.
 The question we need to ask, however, is “did they know that during their particular point in history?”